gi-ba-bu/mywebsite.io/README.md

     <p> I am currently training as a full stack web developer with FutureProof.
 That's how I learnt to build this website. </p>

     Prior to this, I earned a PhD in applied mathematics from the School of Mathematics at the University of Leeds (2021).
-In my research, I was interested in analytical modelling of complex systems.
+In my research, I worked on analytical modelling of complex systems.
 To view my thesis, follow this
     <Text style={{color: 'blue'}} onPress={() => Linking.openURL('https://etheses.whiterose.ac.uk/28836/')}> link</Text>.

     During my PhD, I also presented my work at international conferences:<Text style={{color: 'blue'}} onPress={() => Linking.openURL('https://twitter.com/l19eeds/status/1146074015548792832')}> here</Text> is a Twitter-documented example.